ibartomeus/fundiv/README.md

 You may also want indexes based in trait space in FD package.
-You can run 'dbFD {FD}', or the wrapper below which alos includes other diversity metrics.
+You can run 'dbFD {FD}', or the wrapper below which also includes other diversity metrics.

 ```{r}
 FD_all <- FDindexes(S = dummy$trait, A = dummy$abun, Distance.method= "gower", ord= "podani",